-Personal problems such as alcoholism, marital and family difficulties, financial problems, mental health issues, legal concerns and job stress cost American business and industry billions of dollars annually.
+Personal problems such as alcoholism, marital and family difficulties, domestic violence, financial problems, mental health issues, legal concerns and job stress cost American business and industry billions of dollars annually.
 Management must respond to increased absenteeism, tardiness, employee turnover, medical claims, grievances, wasted supervisory time, lowered employee morale and reduced productivity with both effective solutions and humanitarian concern.

 The EAP provides consultation to supervisors to resolve workgroup problems, including recognizing and referring troubled employees, managing differences and restoring productivity.

 - A change in job performance, such as absenteeism, errors or unusual behavior that could indicate a personal problem.

 - Workplace safety concerns, such as questions about substance abuse or domestic violence, or threat of violence.

 - Personal problems, such as grief, emotional distress, child or elder concerns, and life changes.